Lighthouses of Belize

 Snake Caye (1)

 - 1915.
 Inactive.
 15 m (49 ft) concrete tower.
-No photo available, and Google has only a distant satellite view of the cay.
+No photo available, but Bing has a satellite view.
 According

 to SouthernBelize.com, "East Snake Caye was first known as Lighthouse

 Caye ...
 A lighthouse was built on the island to help fishermen navigate their

 way after sunset.
 Today, two lighthouses are located on the caye.
 A new lighthouse